 Any personal information you send to us via this website will be collected and stored, and used only for the purpose for which it was intended.

-We will not share the information you send to us with anyone else.
+We will not share the information you send to us with anyone else, unless we have gained your consent to do so.

 If you believe that any information we are holding on you is incorrect or incomplete, please email us as soon as possible.